-Use the Top Control and Option Shut Off to override the upper controls.
-The "off" position stops oil flow to the upper controls and options at the boom tip.
+Use control selector to override upper controls.
+The lower control position stops oil flow to the upper controls at the boom tip.

 LOWER CONTROL OPERATION

 The control location shown is generic.
 The actual location will vary depending on the purchaser requirements and options.
 Some of the following control functions may not be included in the controls for this Aerial Device.
 Refer to the control decals on unit for proper operation.